Iasa-Global/btabok/pages/engagement_model/governance_em.md

 # What is Governance

-Governance is an important function in many organizations and professions, architecture and architecture practices are should align with and where possible facilitate effective organizational governance.
 There are many definitions of what governance is but most point out that it is a framework of structures and processes which allow the organization to operate according to a set of norms, values and policies.

-These norms, values and policies may be specific to the organization and to the industry sector the organization is involved in.
+These norms, values and policies may be specific to the organization and to the industry sector the organization is involved in or they may be more general.
 For example, organizations in strongly regulated business sectors are also likely to have strong governance frameworks, since consequences of poor practices or decisions may be severe.
-Consider sectors such as the medical, pharmaceutical, nuclear or banking, where the consequences of poor [decisions](decisions.md){:target="_blank"} may result in loss of life, or substantial financial loss that leads to economic problems at a much higher scope.
+Consider sectors such as the medical, pharmaceutical, energy, military or banking, where the consequences of poor [decisions](decisions.md){:target="_blank"} may result in loss of life, or substantial financial loss that leads to economic problems at a much higher scope.
+In the BTABoK [Safety and Liability](safety_liability.md) article these are labeled Tier 1 systems and result in a different governance implementation of the engagement model for architects.

-Governance applies to architecture for the same reasons, and the strength of governance in the organization will likely be determined by the business sector and risk.
-The architecture is also important for governance, since a well architected organization is easier to govern.
+Governance applies to architecture for similar reasons, and the strength of governance in the organization will likely be determined by the business sector and risk.

 A governance framework includes the structures and processes for: